RevoU-FSSE-2/Muhammad-Faisal-Kemal_Weekly_W6/README.md

    ```
    docker images
    ```
-3. Run app with this command(port 3001 is docker port and port 3000 is pipe to access docker port 3001)
+3. Run app with this command(binds port 3001 of container to port 3000 of host)
    ```
    docker run -p 3000:3001 nodejs_hello-world
    ```